martinmorente-dev/Get_Next_Line/README.md

 # Get_Next_Line
-Read a whole file in C
+Return the first line of the file descriptor.

+This project consist in introduce us the concept of static variables